Shopify Flow AI Assistant Prompt Guide & Agent Trigger Patterns

 - Audit your manual processes: Identify workflows that currently require human intervention but follow a predictable logic.
 These are your primary candidates for agentic triggers.

-- Build a prototype MCP server: Use the Shopify Storefront or Admin API to create a bridge that exposes one or two specific Flow HTTP triggers to your AI assistant.
+- Build a prototype MCP server: Use the Shopify Storefront or Admin API to create a bridge that exposes one or two specific Flow custom triggers — invoked from your agent via the

 - Implement observability: Set up monitoring for your Flow execution logs to identify where the agent might be providing malformed data or triggering unnecessary workflows.